Reach the bliss of the French Riviera by private jet: Saint Tropez air charters by AEROAFFAIRES

-Your next vacation in the French Riviera and looking to hire a private jet to Saint-Tropez?
+Are you planning your next vacation in the French Riviera and looking to hire a private jet to Saint-Tropez?
 Whether you’re heading on a family holiday or a last-minute business trip, AEROAFFAIRES offers you the opportunity to book your private flight at the best price.

 Located in the heart of the French Riviera, La Môle Saint-Tropez Airport has a terminal entirely dedicated to private aviation.
-It is one of the smallest international airports in the world but also acts as a vector of notoriety for the Gulf of Saint-Tropez, the famous destination of the 1960s jet-set.
+It may be one of the smallest international airports in the world, but it is a major gateway to the Gulf of Saint-Tropez, the famous destination of the 1960s jet-set.
 This gorgeous corner of the south of France is now a major name in the international high-end tourism sector.
 It is also a very popular location for private aviation.
-AEROAFFAIRES gives you all the information you need to know to travel peacefully to one of the most popular jet-set holiday destinations.
+AEROAFFAIRES gives you all the information you need to know for a comfortable and stress-free journey.

 AEROAFFAIRES was founded in 1991.
-Since our inception, we have accompanied nearly 95,000 travellers and chartered 20,000 private aircrafts around the world.
+Since our beginnings, we have arranged flights for nearly 95,000 travellers and chartered 20,000 private aircraft around the world.
 All our private jets are certified for Public Transport to ensure your safety.

-Whatever the aircraft you need: light air taxi for one to four people, helicopter, commercial aircraft for a group of VIPs… our experts are available 24 hours a day to find the most suitable aircraft for your needs.
+Whatever aircraft you have in mind: light air taxi for one to four people, helicopter, commercial aircraft for a group of VIPs, our experts are available 24 hours a day to find the most suitable aircraft for your needs.

 In addition, AEROAFFAIRES is committed to the planet.
-For each private jet rental, we offset 100% of CO2 emissions by supporting the preservation of South America’s primary forests.
+For each private jet rental, we offset 100% of our CO2 emissions by supporting the preservation of South America’s primary forests.
 To read more about our SkyCO2 programme, click here.